ishakbhatt/pallet-detection-segmentation/README.md

 [04/24/2025-13:24:39] [TRT] [W] Unable to determine GPU memory usage: no CUDA-capable device is detected
 ```
 It is best to use `trtexec` by building [TensorRT](https://github.com/NVIDIA/TensorRT/?tab=readme-ov-file#tensorrt-open-source-software) and running the tool in the docker container.
 Place the `best.slim.onnx` in the top-level folder of `TensorRT`, start the docker container, run `trtexec --onnx=best.slim.onnx --saveEngine=best.engine`, and copy it back to `models/detection/` or `models/segmentation/` depending on the task.

+The `--optimize` flag currently gives a callback error.
+This needs to be further investigated.
+For now, the infrastructure is in place to convert to TensorRT and use an optimized model.

 ## License
 Apache 2.0